 It is built in the late 19th century as the private residence of Grand Vizier Bou Ahmed.
 It is designed by stunning pieces of art and architecture with painted ceilings, zellige tiles, and a Marble courtyard.
 Further, Jardin Majorelle is a popular place in Marrakech that was created by the French artist, Jacques Majorelle.
 It is a public villa that presents the Islamic art museum and Berber museum with a collection of North African textiles.

-Medina is an experience of narrow streets and traditional Moroccan houses with huge walls, and gates.
-And then Koutoubia Mosque is one of the best sites worth visiting.
-It is also the largest mosque in Marrakech.
-It reflects the true style of Almohad architecture with decorated walls, arches, carved windows, and pointed merinos.
-Besides, Almoravid Koubba is another historic structure by the Almoravid dynasty.
-Also, you may come across different names of the mosque.
-For instance, Koubba Ba’adiyn and stands as one of the most interesting places to see in Marrakech.
-The city is full of the cultural and architectural sites of the past time and this why it is one of the important cities to visit to explore in Morocco.
+Medina is a journey through tiny alleyways and classic Moroccan buildings with massive walls and gates.
+Then there’s the Koutoubia Mosque, which is one of the greatest places to visit.
+It is also Marrakech’s largest mosque.
+It is built in the classic Almohad style, with painted walls, arches, carved windows, and pointed merinos.
+In addition, the Almoravid Koubba is a historic building built by the Almoravid dynasty.
+You may also come across various names for the mosque.
+For example, Koubba Ba’adiyn is one of the most intriguing sites to visit in Marrakech.
+The city is rich in historical cultural and architectural monuments, making it one of the most significant places to visit in Morocco.

 The Atlas Mountains

-The Atlas Mountains are a mountain chain located in North Africa.
-The Atlas Mountains extend around 1,300 miles (2,090 km) through the North African countries of Morocco, Algeria, and Tunisia.
-They stretch from the Atlantic Ocean, south of Agadir, to the Mediterranean Sea near Tunisia.
-However, because of their extensive range, the Atlas Mountains are High, middle, and little, three different sub-ranges in Morocco, and each one with its own unique ecosystem.
-The High Atlas range is the most famous range in central Morocco.
-It extends north-eastward for 460 miles (740 km) from the Atlantic Coast to the Algerian border.
-Also, it has the highest and most impressive peak in North Africa with many peaks exceeding 3660m, such as the Mountain of Toubkal that reaches 4,167m.
+The Atlas Mountains are a mountain range in northwestern Africa.
+The Atlas Mountains run 1,300 miles (2,090 kilometers) through Morocco, Algeria, and Tunisia in North Africa.
+They run from the Atlantic Ocean to the Mediterranean Sea at Tunisia, south of Agadir.
+However, due to their wide extent, the Atlas Mountains are divided into three distinct sub-ranges in Morocco, each with its own distinct environment.
+The High Atlas Mountains are the most well-known range in central Morocco.
+It stretches approximately 460 miles (740 km) north-eastward from the Atlantic Coast to the Algerian border.
+It also boasts the tallest and most spectacular mountain in North Africa, with numerous summits over 3660m, such as the 4,167m-high Mountain of Toubkal.

-Moreover, the Middle Atlas is the most fertile of the ranges.
-Cedar and oak cover a huge range of the forest, interspersed with many lakes.
-It is also home to a wide range of wildlife, including wild boars, golden jackal, servals, Barbary macaques, and various bird species.
-The Northern Middle Atlas is accessible from Fez and Meknes.
-Therefore, it has numerous Berber towns such as Ifrane, Sefrou, and Azrou.
-However, the Southern Middle Atlas is accessible from Marrakech.
+Furthermore, the Middle Atlas is the most fertile of the mountain ranges.
+Cedar and oak cover a large portion of the forest, which is interlaced with several lakes.
+It also has a diverse wildlife population, including wild boars, golden jackals, servals, Barbary macaques, and many bird species.
+Fez and Meknes are the closest cities to the Northern Middle Atlas.
+As a result, it has several Berber settlements, such as Ifrane, Sefrou, and Azrou.
+The Southern Middle Atlas, on the other hand, is reachable from Marrakech.

 Finally, the Ant-Atlas Mountains considered a Little Atlas is a mountain range in Morocco.
 The mountains stretch for more than 180 miles, ranging from the Atlantic beaches in the west to the desert in the east.
 Further, the Anti-Atlas area is a traditional Berber region with old Kasbahs and impressive rock formations.
 The Atlas Mountains have functioned as a refuge area for the indigenous Berber peoples, helping them to preserve their distinctive languages and customs.